Nischayb99/nbd-app/templates/react_google_only/README.md

-# NBD APP – Email Auth Only
+# NBD APP – Google Auth Only

 A modern, open-source authentication system for your apps.
+**Now simplified: Only Google OAuth login is enabled.**
-Built with React (Vite), Node.js, Express, MongoDB and JWT.
+Built with React (Vite), Node.js, Express, MongoDB, JWT, and Google OAuth.
-**Easy to set up, easy to customize, production-ready.**

 ---

 ## 🚀 Features

-- Email/password signup & login
+- **Google OAuth login only**
 - JWT authentication (HTTP-only cookies)
-- Email verification & password reset
 - Secure, scalable, and ready for deployment
 - SPA routing (React Router)
 - Environment-based config for easy deployment